 Length: 2 years

-In addition, the project will also include the design of a methodology supporting academics on integrating learning mobility outcomes into curricula, which will certainly allow providing institutions and academics with recommendations and advice on how mobility is relevant to specific academic disciplines.
+- Finally, the project designed a methodology supporting academics on integrating learning mobility outcomes into curricula, providing institutions and academics with recommendations.

 Partners: University Autonoma de Madrid, Ghent University, Aristotle University of Thessaloniki, Erasmus Student Network, ELM (Consultancy on Labour Mobility), European University Foundation